 What makes a good team?

-What kind of people and what kind of resources do you need to impact a whole society in a way similar to the early church?
+What kind of people and what kind of resources do you need to impact a whole society in a way similar to the early Church?

 How well does your own youth group do at the following things: having fun, learning, working well together, putting up with each other’s faults, creating a positive environment, not arguing, making the most of everybody’s individual strengths, impacting the world around you.
 (You could score these things out of ten.)